O' Canada! Ottawa, our Nation's Capital

 Remember that getting a car insurance quote is not the same as speaking to a Dedicated Insurance Assistant and finding out exactly what your insurance will cost.
 Also, different quote providers will ask different questions — some more detailed than others — so the price you’re quoted can vary.
 Different companies also have different policies around how long a quote is valid for; some lasting up to 90 days before you’re required to re-quote.
 The most important thing to remember is that a quote is an estimate, so it’s best to call your Dedicated Insurance Assistant as soon as you’re serious about finalizing your policy.

 Yes.
-Instead of paying for your annual car insurance premium in twelve monthly installments, you can request to pay for the full premium at once.
+Instead of paying for your annual car insurance premium in twelve monthly installments, you can request to pay the full premium at once.
 Opting to pay once yearly usually results in a lower annual premium, as you will be avoiding the monthly administrative fees that most insurance companies charge.

 Auto insurance rates in Ottawa are determined by a range of factors — some of which are in your control, some of which are not.
 Some of the factors used to determine risk (ie. the likelihood you are to make a claim, and what that claim will cost the insurance company) and calculate premiums include make and model of vehicle, driving history, frequence of vehicle use, purpose of vehicle, driver’s area of residence, driver’s age, driver’s gender, coverage type, and government regulations.